-- No member of staff should be compelled to administer medication to a pupil - No medication can be administered in school without the agreement of the Head or his/her nominated representative - The Head and governors must nominate a member of staff to assume the role of Medication Co-ordinator, who will have overall responsibility for the implementation of this policy.
-The school's own health and safety policy should identify who has assumed this role. - If it has been agreed that medication can be administered named volunteers should be identified to undertake this task - The volunteers should receive the appropriate guidance and training (where necessary) - Parents requesting administration of medication should be given a copy of this document and asked to complete the form 'Parental Request for the Administration of Medication to Pupils'.
-A copy of this is reproduced in Appendix 1.
-Completion of this form safeguards staff by allowing only prescribed medication to be administered - School staff may consult with the prescriber to ascertain whether medication can be given outside of school hours.
+- No member of staff should be compelled to administer medication to a pupil; - No medication can be administered in school without the agreement of the Head or his nominated representative; - The Head and Governors must nominate a member of staff to assume the role of Medication Coordinator, who will have overall responsibility for the implementation of this policy.
+In addition to this, if schools have an emergency asthma kit or emergency adrenaline auto injector (AAIs), at least two volunteers for each kit (four in total) should have the responsibility of ensuring this equipment is maintained correctly.
+The school's own health and safety policy should identify who has assumed these roles; - Separate registers must be compiled defining those pupils who are permitted to use emergency inhalers and emergency AAI; - If it has been agreed that medication can be administered, named volunteers should be identified to undertake this task; - The volunteers should receive the appropriate guidance and training (where necessary); - Parents requesting administration of medication for their children should be referred to the school's web page where they can access a copy of this document.
+They should be asked to complete Part 1 of the form 'Administration of Medication to Pupils - Agreement between Parents and School', a copy of which can be found in Appendix 1.
+Completion of this form safeguards staff by allowing only prescribed medication to be administered; - School staff may consult with the prescriber to ascertain whether medication can be given outside of school hours.